Chase auto loans review

 - Reputable institution.
 Chase is one of the largest financial institutions in the country.

-- Highly accessible.
-Access Chase’s services at more than 5,000 branches in the US.
+- Apply in person or online.
+Access Chase’s services at more than 5,000 branches in the US or online.

 What to watch out for

-The shortest term length for a Chase auto loan 48 months, so interest can add up over four years if you make minimum payments only.
+- Doesn’t offer short loan terms.
+The shortest term length for a Chase auto loan is 48 months, so interest can add up over four years if you make minimum payments only.

 Case study: Adrienne’s experience